A Dance of Fire and Ice Accessibility Report

 You can select levels and start the game with one button.

-We haven’t documented any accessibility features for Difficulty in A Dance of Fire and Ice which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in A Dance of Fire and Ice which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to A Dance of Fire and Ice, and offer accessibility features for Difficulty:

 We've documented 1 accessibility feature for Getting Started in A Dance of Fire and Ice which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.